Hawes railway station: The site today

 After many years of disuse, the site was purchased by the Yorkshire Dales National Park Authority and converted into a museum and tourist information centre in the early 1990s, a role it continues to fulfil to this day.
 As part of this scheme, the station buildings and platforms were refurbished, with a short length of track relaid.
 A preserved industrial tank locomotive, painted in British Railways colours, together with a pair of Mark 1 coaches, were installed as a static exhibit.
+The station buildings now form part of the Dales Countryside Museum, and since 2015, the museum has rented the building to a business operating a bike shop and, later, a cafe.

 Although isolated from the national rail network for over half a century, the Wensleydale Railway hopes to eventually reopen the currently abandoned and derelict section of line between Redmire and Garsdale; this would involve restoring the station to its former glory and active use.
-However, the train with three carriages which currently resides in the platform would have to be removed and placed in a newly-constructed siding, because the project would involve reinstating the entire station to its former use.
+However, the train with three carriages which currently resides in the platform would not have to be removed as the campaigners stated that ".. the branch line would not completely take over the station and its other uses could remain."